-In the 2014 thriller Gone Girl, a couple’s seemingly perfect marriage comes apart as the wife goes missing one day and the husband becomes the prime suspect.
-As things unravel, the one lesson that the viewer gets from the many twists and turns is about manipulation in relationships – a critical aspect that makes or breaks a relationship.
+In the 2014 thriller Gone Girl, a seemingly perfect marriage falls apart after the wife goes missing and the husband becomes the prime suspect in her disappearance.
+As things unravel, viewers get a ringside view of how manipulation in relationships works – a critical aspect that can make or break a romantic partnership.

 What Is Manipulative Behavior In A Relationship?